managedcoder/BotFrameworkAccelerators/Workshop/README.md

 A key feature of the Virtual Assistant (VA) is its Skills-based architecture.
 Skills are the heart of a VA bot and they are what gives a VA bot its behavior.
 Skills are the unit of modularization for VA bots.
 Typically, a bot will have a single core skill and one or more companion skills that complement the core skill and create a richer, more knowledgeable bot.  ­

-### Step 4.1 – Create, Deploy, and Run Your Core Skill­<a name=Step41CreateDeployandRunYourCoreSkill />
+### Step 4.1 – Create, Provision, and Run Your Core Skill­<a name=Step41CreateProvisionRunYourCoreSkill />

-In this step, you&#39;ll add a custom skill that you&#39;ll use to implement your bot&#39;s core skill following the same style of task-based instructions you followed when building the Assistant where you&#39;ll find navigation links in the bottom righthand corner of the page that will take you to the next instruction.
-To create, deploy, and run your Skill, [follow the steps here](https://microsoft.github.io/botframework-solutions/skills/tutorials/create-skill/csharp/3-create-your-skill/) and return to this documentation when you complete all the steps and see the &quot;Next Steps&quot; navigation link.
+In this step, you&#39;ll add a custom skill that you&#39;ll use to implement your bot&#39;s core skill following the same style of task-based instructions you followed when building the Assistant where you&#39;ll find navigation links in the bottom right-hand corner of the page that will take you to the next instruction.
+To create, provision, add to assistant, and test your Skill, [follow the steps here](https://microsoft.github.io/botframework-solutions/skills/tutorials/create-skill/csharp/3-create-your-skill/).  and return to this documentation when you complete all the steps and see the &quot;Next Steps&quot; navigation link.

 **Note:** You should have already installed the VA Skill template in the (Prerequisite step)[], but if not, go there now and follow the installation steps described there.